 Orvis-Endorsed guides nearbyNone

-Fish moving tides with a sink tip.
-Small Clouser lead fly and a small shad fly dropper.
-Spring - Time to switch over to sink tips.
-Visit Art or Ryan and get your line adjusted for fall.
-Swinging flies in fast water should do the trick.
+Fish moving tides with a sinking line, with high tides being your best option.
+Small Clousers, Half & Halfs, and Deceivers are most productive.
+The water is cold, so slow down your retrieves and take your time.
 At any point that you see fish blitzing bait do what ever you can to cast into that.
 Big head floating lines for remainder of summer.
 Fish the shade, structure, moving water.
 Sink tips for stripers, catfishes, and other big fish that may be deep or holding in fast water (floating lines will get swept away faster than a sink) Always fish a dropper fly behind your main fly.
 Double your chances of catching fish, double hook up etc. You will get more tangles and use more tippet but its worth it.
 You can't go wrong with a Clouser Minnow.
 I like them about 1" long and 4" long.
 Smaller hook size than you'd think.
 Tommy's Clousers at local stores are perfect.
 Everything in the Potomac system eats other fish.
 Thus this fly pattern is pretty much all you need.

 Local Species Available January 1 - December 31 (Prime: March 16 - November 5)